mparchment/salsabil-io/src/content/blog/hadith.md

 - *Sharh al-Sunnah* by Abu’l-Qasim al-Baghawi
 - *Tahrir 'Ulum al-Hadith* by Abdullah b.
 Yusuf al-Judai'

 This comprehensive work expands on hadith sciences.
 Use it to compare and synthesize knowledge from previous studies.
-Supplement this by reading all of Ibn ‘Abd al-Hadi’s rasa’il on hadith.
-Every work of his has fawa’id; not only ittila’ but also excellent ibarat that illustrate important points of naqd.
+Supplement this by reading Ibn ‘Abd al-Hadi’s rasa’il on hadith.
+Every work of his has fawa’id; not only ittila’, but also excellent ibarat that illustrate important points of naqd.
+Also begin reading through various su'alat works to gain more familiarity with the language used by the muhaddithin to describe narrators:

+- *Al-'Ilal wa-Ma'rifat al-Rijal li-Ahmad* by 'Abdullah b.
+Ahmad
+- *Al-'Ilal wa-Ma'rifat al-Rijal 'an al-Imam Ahmad* by al-Marrudhi
+- *Su'alat Abi Dawud li-Ahmad b.
+Hanbal* by Abu Dawud
+- *Su'alat Abi Bakr al-Athram li-Ahmad b.
+Hanbal* by Abu Bakr al-Athram
+- *Su'alat Abi 'Ubayd al-Ajurri li-Abi Dawud* by Abu Bakr al-Ajurri

 - *Khulasat al-Ta'sil* by Hatim al-’Awni

 This book must be accompanied by the author’s recorded commentary.
 It is a concise treatise on the principles of criticizing and praising narrators is essential for understanding hadith evaluation.

 - *Madkhal ila 'Ilm al-'Ilal* by Hatim al-’Awni:
 - *Kitab al-Tamyiz* by Imam Muslim